 Salzburg Easter Festival

-The Easter Festival, one of the most interesting and best classical music festivals worldwide, will take place for the second time under Artistic Director Nikolaus Bachler from March 22 to April 1, 2024.
-This year's program is inspired by the Mediterranean south.
+The Easter Festival, one of the most interesting and best classical music festivals worldwide, will take place for the third time under Artistic Director Nikolaus Bachler from 12. to 21.
+April 2025.

 Here you will find all details on the current programme of the Easter Festival: www.osterfestspiele-salzburg.at